(Updated February 2024)

 If you are a writer who created an original screenplay that never got produced and you would like to set up your work at another company, there is a provision in the MBA that allows writers to buy back their unproduced, original literary material, referred to as “reacquisition.”
 Under that provision, the writer can reacquire—or buy back the script—by paying back costs related to the literary material only.

 In order to be eligible for reacquisition, there are certain requirements that must be met and there is a limited window of time in which the literary material may be reacquired.
-Since this could be a time-sensitive matter, call the Contracts Department at (323) 782-4501 to discuss.
+Since this could be a time-sensitive matter, call or email the Contracts Department at (323) 782-4501.

 • Creative Rights